CHAPTER 9

 (b)

 "Police Officer", as used in the section, means any person defined as a peace officer by C.R.S.
-Section 18-1-901, as amended, who is in uniform or who has displayed his credentials to the person whose arrest is attempted.
+Section 18-1-901, as amended, who is in uniform or who has displayed such officer's credentials to the person whose arrest is attempted.

 (c)

-A police officer is "acting under color of his official authority" when, in the course of his duties, he is called upon to make or does in fact make a good-faith judgment, based on surrounding facts and circumstances, that an arrest should be made.
-It is no defense to a prosecution under this section that the arrest was unlawful if the police officer was acting under color of his authority and did not use unreasonable or excessive force in effecting the arrest.
+A police officer is "acting under color of such officer's official authority" when, in the course of such officer's duties, such officer is called upon to make or does in fact make a good-faith judgment, based on surrounding facts and circumstances, that an arrest should be made.
+It is no defense to a prosecution under this section that the arrest was unlawful if the police officer was acting under color of such officer's authority and did not use unreasonable or excessive force in effecting the arrest.

 (d)